- ● Introduction

 What are bulk density, tapped density and compressibility, flowability index?

-Bulk density: fill the powder sample into a measuring cup, flatten the top, the ratio of the powder mass to the volume of the cup is defined as bulk density.
-It indicates the mass of the powder that can be added into the vessel per volume under the normal conditions.
+Bulk density: fill the powder sample into a measuring cup, and flatten the top, the ratio of the powder mass to the volume of the cup is defined as bulk density.
+It indicates the mass of the powder that can be added into the vessel per volume under normal conditions.

-Tapped density: fill the powder sample into a measuring cup; vibrate the cup at certain amplitude and frequency to remove air from the powders.
+Tapped density: fill the powder sample into a measuring cup; vibrate the cup at a certain amplitude and frequency to remove air from the powders.
 After reaching the required vibration time, flatten the sample.
 The ratio of the powder mass to the volume of the cup is defined as tapped density.
 Tapped density indicates the mass of powders filled into the vessel per volume after excluding air from the powders.
 The data of bulk density and tapped density are often used for the design of vessels, bags, and tanks for powder storage.